 Access to guidance councillors for kids in our province is 1 to 500.
 That’s not a great ratio, but it beats the ratio for students to psychologists or psychiatrists by a long shot.
 The NLTA has been pushing to expand the supports that exist in the school system, and the NL Counsellors and Psychologists Association has strongly advocated for the need to have more mental health resources in schools.
 Here’s a direct quote, “In the school system, we are catching grenades.”

 Many teens don’t want to burden their parents with mental issues, or share the intimate details of their life … but guess who they have to ask for a ride to the doctor?
-Mom or Dad.
-So they keep it to themselves.
+Mom or Dad, who will ask, “what’s wrong,” so our children keep their struggles to themselves.

 While researching for this article, I was told the story of a child who made a very public suicide attempt.
 The only support the school offered the kid’s mother was a promise of privacy.
 “Don’t worry, we’ll contain the secret of what your kid tried to do.”
-They did not give her a list of places to take her child (or herself) for help.
+They did not give her a list of places to take her child, or herself, for help in preventing another suicide attempt.

 Another Means of Reaching Past St. John’s